 Reduce the basis of your stock by the amount of this deduction up to the extent of your adjusted basis in the property.

-Code S. Reserved.
+Code S. Reserved for future use.

 Code T. Section 108(i) information.
 If the corporation made a section 108(i) election, it will provide all the information you will need to determine your share of the following.